Enhancing the Order of the Milstein Scheme for Stochastic Partial Differential Equations with Commutative Noise: Computational cost and effective order of convergence

-which is optimal for the \EDFM. \\ \\ It is obvious that the order of the \EDFM ($\ESRK$) is higher than the order of the Milstein scheme ($\MIL$) given in \eqref{effective-order-MIL}.
-That means, for some arbitrarily prescribed amount of computational costs (or computing time) $\ccosts$ the minimal possible error $\err(\ESRK(N,K,M))$ of the \EDFM ($\ESRK$) decreases with some higher order than the minimal possible error $\err(\MIL(N,K,M))$ of the Milstein scheme as $\ccosts \to \infty$. \\ \\ For the linear implicit Euler scheme ($\LIE$) and the exponential Euler scheme ($\EES$) we obtain the same optimal expressions for $N, \, K$ and $M$ as for the \EDFM ($\ESRK$).
-The effective orders of convergence of these schemes are
+It is obvious that the order of the enhanced \EDFM $\ESRK$ is higher than the order of the Milstein scheme $\MIL$ given in \eqref{effective-order-MIL}.
+That means that for some arbitrarily prescribed amount of computational cost (or computing time) $\ccosts$, the minimal possible error $\err(\ESRK(N,K,M))$ of the \EDFM $\ESRK$ decreases with some higher order than the minimal possible error $\err(\MIL(N,K,M))$ of the Milstein scheme as $\ccosts \to \infty$.